pivotal/docs-tap/tap-gui/plugins/application-accelerator-git-repo.hbs.md

    ![Screenshot of GitHub log-in credential text boxes.](images/github-login.png)

 6. Click **GENERATE ACCELERATOR**.
-Eventually a link to the repository location appears.
+A link to the repository location appears.

    ![Screenshot of the output status, which includes a Download ZIP File button.](images/application-accelerator-task-output.png)